White-collared swift: Distribution and habitat

 The species has also been noted as a vagrant on Aruba but which subspecies is not known.
-Further north it has also occurred as a documented vagrant in Texas and Florida, and there are sight records from California, Michigan, and several locations in northern Mexico.
+Further north it has also occurred as a documented vagrant in Texas and Florida and there are sight records from California, Michigan, and several locations in northern Mexico.

 The white-collared swift inhabits a large variety of landscapes.
-It is most common over montane and submontane evergreen forests, and is also found over lowland evergreen forest, secondary forest, and more open habitats like scrublands.
-In elevation it ranges from lowlands to 3600 m.
+It is most common over montane and submontane evergreen forests, and is also found over lowland evergreen forests, secondary forests, and more open habitats like scrublands.
+In elevation, it ranges from lowlands to 3600 m.

 Predation

 The only documented predation on white-collared swifts was by Virginia opossums, which raid and eat the young in nests, and peregrine falcons, which are known to wait near colony entrances to take birds as they enter or leave.

 Behavior

 Movement

 The white-collared swift is usually considered to be resident throughout its range.
 However, it has many times been documented beyond its usual northern limit and also makes significant movements to lower elevations to escape bad weather.